xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 component, determined it had not changed and continued with the deployment.
 This is a common occurrence when working with a KubeFox App.
 It is not incumbent on the developer, QA or build staff to determine what has changed and modify CI/CD accordingly.
-Instead, staff simply publishes, and KubeFox handles the rest.
+Instead, staff can simply publish the App as a monolith; KubeFox determines what components have changed or been added, and builds and deploys only those modified and/or new containers.
 Besides being an enormous timesaver, this approach lends itself to far greater accuracy during development cycles.
-Additionally, provisioning is controlled in a largely seamless manner.
+Additionally, provisioning is controlled in an automated and seamless manner.

 KubeFox did create a new AppDeployment, with the name `graphql-v1`: